 Volunteers!
 We have officially launched a new online portal.
-All your assigned classmates, as well as their contact info, will be easily accessable through your profile.
+All your assigned classmates, as well as their contact info, will be easily accessible through your profile.
 Automatically make calls, send emails, and report your results all on one page!
-Class Agent has officially launched, so if you want to learn more about the program and discover how to navigate your assignments, check out the Class Agent Powerpoint PDF for step by step instructions on how to use the webstite!
+Class Agent has officially launched, so if you want to learn more about the program and discover how to navigate your assignments, check out the Class Agent PowerPoint PDF for step by step instructions on how to use the webstite!

 Sewanee’s class chairs and volunteers are the cornerstone of alumni support for the Sewanee Fund.
 A network of over 500 alumni volunteers work with the Sewanee Fund staff each year to reach out to their classmates, connect them with the University, and ask for their support.
 Volunteer leadership and participation are a crucial part of Sewanee Fund outreach to alumni and its attempt to achieve dollar and participation goals each fiscal year.
 They also serve an invaluable role in the alumni community by serving as ambassadors for Sewanee by sharing how critical it is for alumni to support Sewanee with gifts to the Sewanee Fund each year.